RS 100. Introduction to Religious Studies (3)

 RS 310.
 Religion and Literature (3)

 Prerequisite: Completion of the lower division writing requirement.
 Study of literature to discover to what extent a religious tradition or the lack of one influences an author’s understanding of human existence.
 Writers who reflect religious traditions, as well as those who are informed by humanism or atheism, are read and interpreted.
-(Available for General Education, Arts …
+(Available for General Education, C2 …

 RS 311.
 Religion and Film (3)